Reference architecture: Up to 60 RPS or 3,000 users

 note

 2. Download and install the Linux package of your choice.
-Be sure to both follow only installation steps 1 and 2 on the page, and to select the correct Linux package, with the same version and type (Community or Enterprise editions) as your current install.
+Be sure to follow only installation steps 1 and 2 on the page, and to select the correct Linux package, with the same version and type (Community or Enterprise editions) as your current install.

 3. Edit /etc/gitlab/gitlab.rb and add the contents: